kanisterio/kanister/examples/stable/mysql-csi-snapshot/README.md

 backup-mlvcv                 112s

 # View the status of the actionset
-# Please make sure the name of the actionset here matches with name of the name of actionset that we have created already
+# Please make sure the name of the actionset here matches with name of the actionset created above
 $ kubectl --namespace kanister describe actionset backup-mlvcv

 # Check the CSI VolumeSnapshot created